tommyettinger/anim8-gdx/README.md

     - LOAF does also work well for some animations, especially when compared to any error-diffusion dithers (which can have the error change wildly between frames).
     - Consider the other dithers GOURD and BANTER if this doesn't fit your needs but you still want an ordered, grid-like dither.
   - WREN
-    - A complex mix of error diffusion a la DIFFUSION, the R2 sequence from ROBERTS, and blue noise to break up the patterns from those.
+    - A complex mix of error-diffusion a la DIFFUSION, the R2 sequence from ROBERTS, and blue noise to break up the patterns from those.
     - This preserves hue almost as well as WOVEN, but is better than WOVEN at preserving lightness, and has fewer noticeable artifacts.
     - This adjusts each channel separately, like how DODGY and WOVEN work but not like the older NEUE or SCATTER.
     - There are still use cases for the similar DODGY and WOVEN dithers.